-As the TV show Unsolved Mysteries and its three comebacks proved, folks love a good mystery.
-History is loaded with people who have disappeared without a trace, though; rarer are the ones who seem to have emerged from nowhere, with no traceable past.
-Here in the era of the internet, of course, it’s getting easier to crack these cold cases, but there are still a fair number that remain unsolved.
+History is loaded with people who have disappeared without a trace; rarer are the ones who seem to have emerged from nowhere, with no traceable past.
+In the era of the internet, of course, it’s getting easier to crack these cold cases, but there are still a fair number that remain unsolved.
 Here are some of the creepier people without a past.

 Although the versions of his discovery differ, the general story goes that in September of 1863, in Nova Scotia, Canada, an 8-year-old boy walking on the beach of Sandy Cove met a man who was suffering from cold and exposure.
 He also didn’t have any legs.

 When the boy’s family took the legless man to their home, in the village of Digby Neck, they learned that he didn’t speak English.
 The townspeople named him Jerome, after he murmured something that sounded like that name when they asked who he was.
 Not only did he not speak English; he didn’t speak in words.
-As curious looky-loos began stopping by the house to check out the mysterious stranger, Jerome would growl at them like a dog.
+When curious looky-loos began stopping by the house to check out the mysterious stranger, Jerome growled at them like a dog.

 When Jerome was examined, the plot thickened.
-It seemed that his amputations were fresh, so much that they still had the dressings on them and hadn’t yet healed.
-As well, it seemed that a skilled surgeon had removed the man’s legs.
+It seemed that his amputations were fresh, so much that they still had the dressings on them and hadn’t yet healed; it seemed that a skilled surgeon had removed the man’s legs.
 It wasn’t an accident.

 After a while, the people of the mostly Baptist town of Digby Neck somehow decided that Jerome might be Catholic (by some accounts, because of a Mediterranean appearance), and he was shipped off to the nearby Acadian community of Meteghan.
 He was taken in by Corsican-Canadian polyglot Jean Nicola, who tried French on him, in addition to Latin, Italian, and Spanish.
 Jerome either didn’t speak them or didn’t want to.